Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Or want to hike with someone else who has hiking for weight loss as a goal?
 Hiking For Her has you covered!

-Losing weight while hiking has worked for many women, and the extra benefits of cardiovascular health, improved muscle tone, and mental well being cannot be ignored.
+Hiking has worked for many women to achieve weight loss goals, and the extra benefits of cardiovascular health, improved muscle tone, and mental well being cannot be ignored.

-Read this woman's story about how hiking for weight loss worked for her.
+Read this woman's story about how hiking for weight loss (124 pounds) worked for her.